The Single Point of Contact (SCP) is an online service for service providers and specialists from North Rhine-Westphalia and abroad.

 The Directive thus contributes to a more flexible labour market, to the automation of the recognition of professional qualifications and to the simplification of administrative procedures.

 The Directive was amended by Directive 2013/55/EU.
-With the amendment, it was determined, among other things, that all procedures and formalities under the Professional Qualifications Directive can also be handled via the Single Point of Contact.
+The amendment stipulated, among other things, that all procedures and formalities under the Professional Qualifications Directive can also be handled through the EA.

-The requirements of the EU Services Directive and the EU Professional Recognition Directive on the establishment of a single point of contact are transposed into national law in North Rhine-Westphalia with the law on the portal for economic-related administrative services (Wirtschafts-Portal-Gesetz Nordrhein-Westfalen, WiPG).
+The requirements of the EU Services Directive and the EU Professional Recognition Directive on the establishment of an EA are transposed into national law in North Rhine-Westphalia with the law on the portal for business-related administrative services (Wirtschafts-Portal-Gesetz Nordrhein-Westfalen, WiPG).